Terreii/hoodie-plugin-store-crypto/docs/api.md

 --------|-------|--------------------------|----------
 `doc`   | Object | Properties that should be changed with a `_id` property | Yes

-Resolves with `properties` unencrypted.
-Works on encrypted and unencrypted documents.
+Resolves with decrypted `properties`.
+Works on encrypted and not encrypted documents.
 It set the document to deleted and updates `properties`.
-Unencrypted documents will get encrypted!
+Not encrypted documents will get encrypted!
 It adds `deletedAt` to the `hoodie` property.

 ```JSON
 {